lujainkhalil/Agentis/README.md

 ## Part of the Agentis ecosystem

-**Agentis** (this repo) — identity registration, DID issuance, public verification, verifiable audit
+**Agentis** (this repo) identity registration, DID issuance, public verification, verifiable audit

+## How it connects to proveyouragent

+Agentis handles identity registration and verification. [proveyouragent](https://github.com/lujainkhalil/proveyouragent) handles request-level signing.

+The flow:

+1. Developer registers on Agentis and creates an agent
+2. Agentis returns a DID and a private key — the private key is returned once and never stored
+3. The agent uses proveyouragent to sign every HTTP request with that private key via DPoP
+4. Any service receiving the request calls `GET /api/agents/[did]` to get the public key and verify the signature

-**[proveyouragent](https://github.com/lujainkhalil/proveyouragent)** — request-level signing with DPoP, delegation chains, per-token revocation
+**[proveyouragent](https://github.com/lujainkhalil/proveyouragent)** request-level signing with DPoP, delegation chains, per-token revocation